zapier/zapier-platform/packages/cli/README-source.md

 In general, use `${var}` within functions and use `{{var}}` anywhere else.

 Placeholders get evaluated as soon as the line of code is evaluated.
-This means that if you use `${process.env.VAR}` in a trigger configuration, `zapier push` will substitute it with your local environment's value for `VAR` when it builds your app and the value set via `zapier env:set` will not be used.
+This means that if you use `${process.env.VAR}` in a trigger configuration, `zapier push` will substitute it with your local environment's value for `VAR` when it builds your integration and the value set via `zapier env:set` will not be used.

 > If you're not familiar with [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals), know that `const val = "a" + b + "c"` is essentially the same as <code>const val = &#96;a${b}c&#96;</code>.